shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 feature to cancel a job before it completes if a new pipeline on the same ref starts for a newer commit.
 If the feature is disabled, the keyword has no effect.
 The new pipeline must be for a commit with new changes.
-For example, the **Auto-cancel redundant pipelines** feature has no effect if you select **New pipeline** in the UI to run a pipeline for the same commit.
+For example, the **Auto-cancel redundant pipelines** feature has no effect if you select **Run pipeline** in the UI to run a pipeline for the same commit.

 The behavior of the **Auto-cancel redundant pipelines** feature can be controlled by the [`workflow:auto_cancel:on_new_commit`](#workflowauto_cancelon_new_commit) setting.